Saiful Azam

-In 1980, Azam retired as a Group Captain from Bangladesh Air Force.
+In 1978, Azam retired as a group captain from the Bangladesh Air Force.
 After retiring from the military, Azam continued government service on contract basis and started his own private trading firm.
-Azam was a one term parliament member('91~'95) representing his hometown seat of Pabna in the Bangladesh Nationalist Party (BNP) ticket.
-He died on 14 June 2020 at 13:00 hours at the Combined Military Hospital, Dhaka.
+Azam was a one term parliament member (1991-1996) representing his hometown seat of Pabna from Bangladesh Nationalist Party (BNP).
+He died on 14 June 2020 at Combined Military Hospital, Dhaka Cantonment.

-Personal life and education
+Early life and education

-Azam was born in Khagarbaria village, Pabna District, East Bengal, British India (later East Pakistan and now Bangladesh) in 1941.
+Azam was born on 1 September 1941 to a Bengali Muslim family in the village of Khalishadah-Khagarbaria of Faridpur subdivision in Pabna District of then Bengal Presidency (now in Rajshahi Division, Bangladesh).
+His father, Nurul Amin, worked in Calcutta where Azam spent much of his childhood up until the Partition of Bengal in 1947.
 After completing his secondary schooling in East Pakistan, he moved to West Pakistan and joined the Pakistan Air Force College in Sargodha.
-After that he joined the Pakistan Air Force Academy, Risalpur in 1958, successfully gaining commission as an officer in the PAF's General Duties Pilot or GD (P) branch in 1960.
-Saiful Azam was married to Nishat Azam who is a lawyer.
+After that, he joined Pakistan Air Force Academy, Risalpur in 1958, successfully gaining commission as an officer in the PAF's General Duties Pilot or GD (P) branch in 1960.
+Saiful Azam was married to Nishat Azam, a lawyer.

 Service with the Pakistan Air Force (1960–1971)

 After training with the Cessna T-37 aircraft and further education at Luke Air Force Base, Arizona, with F-86 Sabres, in 1963, Azam was posted briefly in Dhaka before becoming an instructor with the T-33s at PAF's No. 2 Squadron (Jet Conversion Unit) in Mauripur, Karachi.
 While still posted as an instructor, Azam flew in the September 1965 war with India as part of PAF's No. 17 Squadron from PAF Base Sargodha, flying F-86s.
-After returning from a successful ground attack, Azam's group encountered Indian Folland Gnat interceptors; Azam shot down Flying Officer Mayadev of the Indian Air Force.
+After returning from a successful ground attack, Azam's group encountered Indian Folland Gnat interceptors; Azam shot down the aircraft and the Flying Officer was Mayadev of the Indian Air Force.
 Flying Officer Mayadev ejected and was captured by Pakistani soldiers on the ground.
-Throughout the 1965 war, Azam took part in 12 ground-attack missions which inflicted very heavy damage to the Indian forces.
+Throughout the 1965 war, Azam took part in 12 ground-attack missions which inflicted heavy damage on Indian armed forces.
 For his actions, Azam was awarded the Sitara-e-Jurat, Pakistan's third highest military award.
 In 1966, he assumed the command of PAF's No. 2 Squadron.

 In November 1966, he was sent by the Pakistan Air Force on deputation as an adviser to the Royal Jordanian Air Force.
-During the 1967 Arab Israel war, Flight Lieutenant Saiful Azam shot down a Dassault Mystère IV a supersonic aircraft belonging to the Israeli Air Force while flying a Hawker Hunter.
-A day later, he was shifted to an Iraqi airbase where he shot down a Vautour IIA and Dassault Mirage III belonging to the Israeli Air Force, all these fighter aircraft shot down only in two missions this remains the highest shooting record of Israeli Air Force aircraft till today.
+According to Pakistani sources, during the 1967 Arab Israel war, Flight Lieutenant Saiful Azam shot down a Dassault Mystère IV, a supersonic aircraft belonging to the Israeli Air Force (IAF) while flying a Hawker Hunter.
+According to the same sources, a day later, he was shifted to an Iraqi airbase where he shot down a Vautour IIA and Dassault Mirage III belonging to the Israeli Air Force.
+To date, he holds the record for most Israeli Air Force aircraft shot down.

-In 1969, after completing his overseas deputation, he returned in service to the PAF and spent several years as flight commander at various PAF bases before the Creation of Bangladesh.
+In 1969, after completing his overseas deputation, he returned in service to the PAF and spent several years as flight commander at various PAF bases before the creation of Bangladesh.